Relating bulk to boundary entanglement: CFTs in dimensions

-It has been conjectured in \cite{Berthiere:2018ouo} that relation \eqref{Hratio} should hold for free scalars split evenly between Neumann and Dirichlet BCs, and for free fermions with mixed BCs, due to properties that these theories share with the holographic one at $\alpha=\pi/2$.
-For scalars, the value of $A_T^s$ for both BCs is known, $A_T^{s,D}=A_T^{s,N}=-1/(128\pi)$, which is independent of the boundary condition.
+\lb{sec:charges} It has been conjectured in \cite{Berthiere:2018ouo} that relation \eqref{Hratio} should hold for free scalars split evenly between Neumann and Dirichlet BCs, and for free fermions with mixed BCs, due to properties that these theories share with the holographic one at $\alpha=\pi/2$.
+For scalars, the value of $A_T^s$ for both BCs is known, $A_T^{s,D}=A_T^{s,N}=-1/(128\pi)$, which is actually independent of the boundary condition.
 The expression corresponding to \eqref{Hratio} for Dirichlet $+$ Neumann scalars reads \be (\sigma_s^D+\sigma_s^N)/2=-\pi A^s_T\,,\lb{Hscal} \ee and is indeed satisfied with the values of $\sigma_s^{D/N}$ given in \eqref{val}.
-The value of $A_T$ for fermions is known through its relation with the boundary central charge $c$ in the trace anomaly \cite{Miao:2017aba} (see Appendix~\ref{apdxA}), \mbox{$A^f_T=-1/(64\pi)=2A_T^{s}$} hence \be \sigma_f^M=-\pi A^f_T\,,\lb{Hferm} \ee holds for fermions as well.
+Note that \eqref{Hratio} does not hold for free scalars with Dirichlet \textit{or} Neumann BCs alone \cite{Berthiere:2018ouo}.
+The value of $A_T$ for fermions is known through its relation with the boundary central charge $c$ in the trace anomaly \cite{Miao:2017aba} (see Appendix~\ref{apdxA}), \mbox{$A^f_T=-1/(64\pi)=2A_T^{s}$} hence \be \sigma_f^M=-\pi A^f_T\lb{Hferm} \ee holds for fermions as well, using $\sigma_f^M=1/64$ predicted in \eqref{val}.
 As we will see shortly, this may be understood as a consequence of $A_T$ being related to $C_T$ for free scalars and fermions.
 The validity of $\sigma^\B=-\pi A_T$ for free Dirichlet-Neumann scalars, mixed fermions and holographic theories dual to Einstein gravity raises the question whether it also holds for other $3d$ theories with appropriate BCs.
 It would be interesting to test this hypothesis with different models in order to see if universality is indeed at play here.